Master in Education Studies (Inquiry-Based Learning)

 Minimum Entry Requirements

 An honours degree (level 8) with second class honours or higher and at least three years teaching or equivalent professional experience.
-In exceptional cases applicants who meet the honours degree requirement but who do not have the necessary experience may still be considered for the course.
+In exceptional cases applicants who meet the honours degree requirement but who do not have the necessary experience may still be considered for the programme.
 English Language Requirement IELTS Level 6.5 (or equivalent).

 Delivery Mode